coder/docs/setup/docker.md

 ## Prerequisites

-You must be using a machine that is running Linux/macOS and has [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
+You must be using a machine that is running Linux, macOS, or Windows with WSL.
+You also need to have
+[Docker Desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installing Coder for Docker